tongakuot/r_tutorials/README.md

 1. Install the latest version of R from the [**official website**](https://cran.r-project.org/).

-2. Install [**RStudio**](https://rstudio.com/products/rstudio/download/), the recommended integrated development environment (IDE) for R.
+2. Install [**Positron**](https://positron.posit.co/download.html), a next-generation data science IDE built by Posit PBC.

-3. Familiarize yourself with RStudio by following this [**RStudio tutorial**](https://rstudio.com/resources/webinars/getting-started-with-rstudio/).
+3. Familiarize yourself with Positron by following this [**Introducing Positron, a New Data Science IDE**](https://positron.posit.co/).

 4. Clone or download this repository to your local machine.

-5. Open the relevant R script files (.R) or Quarto files (.Rmd) in RStudio and start learning!
+5. Open the relevant R script files (.R) or Quarto files (.Rmd) in Positron and start learning!

 ## **Contributing**